YujieMo/YujieMo.github.io/README.md

 <span class='anchor' id='about-me'></span>

 Hi, I'm Yujie Mo (莫宇杰 in Chinese).
 I am currently a second-year PhD student in Computer Science and Technology at University of Electronic Science and Technology of China (UESTC), under the supervision of Prof. Zhu.
 My research interests include graph representation learning and self-supervised/unsupervised learning.
 Previously, I got my bachelor’s degree in Computer Science and Technology at Northeastern University (Shenyang, China) in 2020.
-Later, I was admitted to UESTC for a Master’s degree in 2020 and transferred to pursue the PhD degree in 2022.
+Later, I was admitted to UESTC for a Master’s degree in 2020 and transferred to pursue the PhD degree in 2022, supervised by Xiaofeng Zhu.
+And now, I am a visiting Ph.D. student of Learning and Vision (LV) Lab at the National University of Singapore under the supervision of Xinchao Wang.
 Check my CV for more details.

 # 🔥 News
+- *2024.01*: &nbsp;🎉🎉 One paper is accepted by ICLR 2023.
 - *2023.04*: &nbsp;🎉🎉 One paper is accepted by ICML 2023.
 - *2023.04*: &nbsp;🎉🎉 One paper is accepted by TKDE.